flyingmachine/brave-clojure-web/content/3-basic-emacs.md

 even use Emacs to execute elisp, modifying Emacs as it runs - but that's a tale for another day.

-This is why Emacs is so flexible and why people such as myself are so crazy about Emacs.
+This is why Emacs is so flexible and why people like myself are so crazy about Emacs.
 Yes, it has a lot of surface of complexity which can be difficult to learn.
 But underlying it is the elegant simplicity of Lisp and the infinite tinkerability which comes with it.